-The Mobius Arch in Alabama Hills is California is amongst one of the photographed places in the state and favorite for would be stargazers and astrophotography.
-The famous arch perfectly frames the tallest mountain in the contiguous U.S., Mount Whitney and is amongst the most photographed arches in California.
+The Mobius Arch in Alabama Hills in California is amongst one of the photographed places in the state and a favorite for would-be stargazers and astrophotographers.
+The famous arch perfectly frames the tallest mountain in the contiguous U.S. – Mount Whitney and is amongst the most photographed arches in California.

 Mobius Arch Loop

 Today, the loop trail to the Mobius Arch is marked and graded, so it is more of a leisurely walk than a hike.
 That fact alone makes it a very crowded place on the weekends.
 In the years that I have photographed the Arch, I was often alone in solitude, taking my time as I see fit to frame the majestic mountain beyond the arches’ natural frame.

 Hey guys, travel is expensive but one of the first things you can save on and be smart about is your flight tickets and hotels.
 Skyscanner finds me the best deals in flights and sometimes hotels.
 Click on the button below and set up a price tracker alert to score you the best flight deals and travel more!

 The Mobius Arch is one of many arches in the Alabama Hills.
 It is not by any means an impressive arch like the ones in Arches National Park, but it is nonetheless impressive in its own right.
 At a mere 6 ft.
 High and 17 ft.
 Wide, you would use your normal focal lenses to frame Mt.
 Whitney with the arch.
 Next to the arch is an even smaller arch called the Lathe Arch – it too can frame Mt.
 Whitney with some clever maneuvering of camera positions.